Maybenot: A Framework for Traffic Analysis Defenses: Availability

 The \texttt{trigger\_events} function in Figure~\ref{fig:framework:trigger} returns an iterator of actions.
 This is the heart of the integration with the framework: given that one or more events happened at a particular point in time on the connection, which actions should be taken, according to the running machines?

 The possible actions are defined in Figure~\ref{fig:framework:actions}.
-For each machine running in the framework there is at most one scheduled action.
-As an integrator, you therefore need one timer per machine.
-It is the integrator's responsibility to schedule and perform the actions returned by the framework as specified.
+Each machine running in the framework has at most one \textit{scheduled} action (padding or blocking), and other actions are carried out immediately.
+As an integrator, you need a per-machine timer for scheduling actions and an \textit{internal} timer that the machine can set explicitly (two timers per machine).
+The integrator is responsible for scheduling and performing the actions returned by the framework as specified.
 This division of responsibilities is intentional.
-It allows the framework to remain simple and light-weight while the integration can be tailored to the specific protocol and implementation: for example, in Rust, the choice of asynchronous runtime (e.g., Tokio\footnote{\url{https://tokio.rs/}} or async-std\footnote{\url{https://async.rs/}}) is a significant implementation detail.
-Next, we present each action in turn.
+It allows the framework to remain simple and lightweight while integration can be tailored to the specific protocol and implementation: for example, in Rust, the choice of asynchronous runtime (e.g. Tokio\footnote{\url{https://tokio.rs/}} or async-std\footnote{\url{https://async.rs/}}) is a significant implementation detail.